gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Default location for public headers.
 - Language specific public headers.
 Eg include these headers when compiling C in a consuming component, and these additional headers when compiling C++.
+- Update the generated Visual Studio project so that different header sets are grouped within distinct "filters".

 ### Story: Configure the source sets of a component in the component definition